Sep 30, 2024

 more shady, operating with even less responsibility/transparency and no oversight.

-Hopefully this is a smaller list with less root as well, though ideally all
+Hopefully this is a smaller list with less roots as well, though ideally all

 those should be whitelist-pruned exactly same as roots, which I think easiest